guillaumelenoir/WAVEPAL/README.md

 ## Installation

-First, you need to download the package on your machine.
+First, you need to download the package on your machine (click on "clone or download", download the zip file, and unzip it).
 Then, follow the steps explained below.
 Installation ends with the message "INSTALLATION COMPLETED SUCCESSFULLY".

 ### On Linux (Ubuntu)